kzamanbd/talent-portal/DEVELOPER.md

 npm run dev
 ```

 ## 🎉 Congratulations!
-You have successfully installed Dokan on your development environment
+You have successfully installed Talent Portal on your development environment

 ## Talent Portal Guide for Developers